hackclub/hackclub/workshops/full-stack_todo_app/README.md

 }, [])
 ```

-The `on()` method takes two parameters-
+The `on()` method takes two parameters:

 1) The event type - how you control the level of synchronization from the real-time database.
-1) The callback function - the event type above controls the callback function.
+2) The callback function - the event type above controls the callback function.

 Here, we are going to use the `value` event.